-The designated teacher for LAC and care leavers discusses any unauthorised/unexplained absence of Looked After Children with Virtual School when required.
+The designated teacher for CLA and care leavers discusses any unauthorised/unexplained absence of Child Looked After Virtual School when required.

 The DSL shares any unauthorised/unexplained absence of children who have an allocated social worker within 24 hours.

 Children who do not attend school regularly can be at increased risk of abuse and neglect.
 Where there is unauthorised/unexplained absence, and